ZeusCodes-Official/DS-Olympus-/README.md

 ![image](forReadme/intro.gif)

-**A collection of various data science problems in various fields like machine learning, deep learning (image recognition, natural language processing)**.
+**A collection of various data science problems along with it's dataset and solutions in various fields like machine learning, deep learning (image recognition, natural language processing) all at one place**.

 <br>
 <br>